Taylor Swift is demanding this college student stop tracking her private jet

 The legal letter likewise accuses Sweeney of “disregarding the personal safety of others”; “willful and repeated harassment of our client”; and “intentional, offensive, and outrageous conduct and consistent violations of our client's privacy.”

-Such statements are difficult to square with the fact that Sweeney's automated tracking accounts merely repackage public data provided by the Federal Aviation Administration, a government agency.
-That fact did not dissuade the Venable attorneys, who demanded that Sweeney “immediately stop providing information about our client's location to the public.”
+Sweeney says his automated tracking setup repackages public flight data that private jets broadcast using a method called ADS-B; such broadcasts are required by the Federal Aviation Administration, a government agency.
+Hobbyists have long collected this data for use in tracking aircraft flights without incident.
+Nevertheless, the Venable attorneys have demanded Sweeney “immediately stop providing information about our client's location to the public.”

-The Swift spokesperson did not reply to a question inquiring whether the attorneys had issued the same demand to the FAA.

 At one point Sweeney had more than 30 such accounts on Twitter, now known as X after Elon Musk purchased the site for $44 billion in 2022.
 Musk subsequently had his own dustup with Sweeney, tweeting at one point that his commitment to free speech required him not to ban Sweeney's @elonjet account even though he considered it "a direct personal safety risk."

-Note: This story has been updated to correct how Jack Sweeney obtains his flight tracking data.
-He gets it from federally mandated flight information broadcasts made by private jets, not directly from the Federal Aviation Administration.